Total Hip Replacement

 • Make some changes at home, such as getting a raised toilet seat if you have a usually low toilet

-• Have someone pick you and drop you to places so that you don't cause too much movement immediately post your Hip Replacement Surgery.
+• Have someone pick you up and drop you off at places so that you don't cause too much movement immediately post your Hip Replacement Surgery.

 To ensure a good total hip replacement recovery, adhere to these guidelines.